kkaarroollm/orders-project/README.md

 ---

 ### TODO:
-1. Clear cache using CronJob
+1. Clear cache using CronJob.
-2. Make repos more modular, as it's too big for now.
+2. Make a new flow diagram.
-3. Dockerize Frontend:
+3. Connect Elasticsearch to the project.

-4. After cleaning that code to make it cleaner, make a new flow diagram.
+### For the future:
-5. Connect Elasticsearch to the project.
+1. Add **XPENDING + XCLAIM** to the Redis Consumers.